AbhishekkTrivedi/SVM_KERNEL-s/README.md

 2) jedit1
 3) poi

-And performance of data_set's over kernels is displayed as 1)classification_report
+And performance of data_set's over kernels is displayed as in 1)classification_report
 2)confusion_matrix
 3)g_mean